xypwn/scadqr/README.md

 #### Generating the library files
 The source code is located in `src/` and run through the `generate.py` script in order to generate the all-in-one library files intented to be used.

-The generator script mainly does three things:
+The generator script mainly does two things:
 - Prefix private functions/modules with `_qr_` to prevent naming collisions
 - Generate documentation for public functions/modules and output it to `API.md`